Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Will I feel hungry after surgery?

-Most patients experience reduced hunger due to hormonal changes, particularly after sleeve gastrectomy.
+Most patients experience reduced hunger due to hormonal changes, particularly after sleeve gastrectomy surgery.

 Is bariatric surgery covered by private health insurance?

-Many private health insurance policies cover bariatric surgery after appropriate waiting periods.
+Many private health insurance policies cover bariatric surgery after appropriate 12 month waiting periods.
+You will likely need to have a top level GOLD cover policy.

 Will I need lifelong vitamins?